karanja-simon/blog/load-testing-apis-jmeter-cmd.md

 ```sh
 jmeter -n -t fuel-api-cmd.jmx -l fuel-api-results.jtl
 ```
 This will take a couple of minutes depedending on the number of threads/users you specified.
-In my case I have 6000 threads on `/api/v1/prices` on route.
+In my case I have 6000 threads on `/api/v1/prices` route.
 After the run is complete, it will generate a *.jtl* file.
 We will need this file for the next section.

 #### Interpreting the results

 For this walk-through, I will use the JMeter *Aggregate Report*.
 Launch the JMeter GUI, right click on the default *Test Plan > Add > Listener > Aggregate Report*.
+Load your *.jtl* file.
 This will take sometime depending on the number of threads/users you have configured.

 | ![Reaults](/images/blog/jmeter/results.png) |